Make your own Homemade Tater Tots by following this easy recipe using a leftover baked potato. Healthy comfort food straight from your childhood.

 Try these Air Fryer Potato Puffs for another tater gem recipe option!
 Much healthier than deep fried.

 You do need to have an already baked and cooled baked potato for this tater tots recipe.
 I usually make baked potatoes for dinner the night before and just throw an extra one in.
 After it cools, I put it into a container and store it in the fridge overnight.
 Easy peasy!

 To up things to the next level, I added caramelized onions.
 This is totally optional and you can easily substitute granulated garlic or garlic powder.

 They are pretty easy to whip up, click here for how I caramelize onions.
 I advise making a full batch even though you won’t need them all for this recipe.
-They are pretty versatile and taste great in sauces or frittatas or even in a sandwich.
-Yum!
+They are pretty versatile and taste great in frittatas, as a burger topper, or in a sandwich.

-Peel the cooled potato and grate it up.
-Mix in the onions and add sea salt and fresh pepper.
-Mix it all together.
+Next, add in the onions and add sea salt and fresh pepper.

 Form your ‘tots’ by pressing about 2-3 tablespoons worth of the potato mixture into your palm, then shape it into those familiar cylinders.

 Brush them with olive oil and pop them into the oven.